GSA/digitalgov.gov/content/guides/site-scanning/data.md

 **Direct Downloads**

 The scan data is also exported on a weekly basis and can be downloaded in one of two sets.
-The primary set includes scan data for all live URLs (those that return a 2xx server code):
+The primary set includes scan data for all live URLs (i.e. `Final URL - Live` = TRUE):

 * [CSV](https://api.gsa.gov/technology/site-scanning/data/weekly-snapshot.csv)
 * [JSON](https://api.gsa.gov/technology/site-scanning/data/weekly-snapshot.json)